krestfield/docs/certdog/upgrade_the_db.md

 * Krestfield CertDog Database

-If running, restart the *Krestfield Certdog Database*, followed by the *Krestfield Certdog Service*.
+If running, restart the *Krestfield Certdog Database*, followed by the *Krestfield Certdog Service*

 If they were not running.
 First attempt to start the services in the same order.
 If they fail to start perform the following: